-Targets In February 2021, the Corporation adopted a target providing that the Board and executive officer positions should at all times be comprised of at least 30% women.
-If all the nominees proposed for election at the Meeting are elected, the Board will have exceeded this target for a fourth year in a row although in late 7027 and again spice late 2023 the in late 2022 and again since late 2023, the Corporation fell just below this target at the executive officer level.
-The Corporation has not adopted specific targets for directors or peoples, persons with disabilities and members of visible minorities.
-Rather, the Corporation officers within the Corporation.
-Further, if all director nominees are elected at the minorities on the Board (37.5%).
-Nevertheless, regarding whether a target for members of other diverse groups is required and bases that determination on the actual representation and directional movement in key roles within the Corporation both at the executive officer level initiatives with respect to Board and senio leadership representation, the Corporation has implemented and is continuing a number of diversity and inclusion initiatives within its of diversity and inclusion initiatives within its vourdorce.
-These include hiring and training and training universities especifically tragreed at recrusing unemen into our size-based workforces, sexual harassment awareness training and reporting, cultural integration activities for expatitizes and employee education sessions on race and general reliantity issues in 2023, and the Corporation continued the activities of its internal entireliance in 10 internal entireliance. its internal, employee-led Diversity, Inclusion, Anti-Racism & Discrimination Committee ("DIARD").
-DIARD is a multi-disciplinary working contributes to the diverse, global communities in which we do business, and provide systemic inequalities and biases that may exist the five core concepts of (i) building awareness
+Targets In February 2021, the Corporation adopted a target providing that the Board and executive diffeer positions should at all times be comprised of at leass 30% women.
+If all the nominees proposed for election at the Meeting are elected, the Board will have exceeded this target for a fourth year in a row although have 703, the 2023 the in late 2022 and again since late 2023, the Corporation fell just below this target at the executive officer level.
+The Corporation has not adopted specific targets for directors or executive officers in respect of Aboriginal peoples, persons with disabilities and members of visible minorities.
+Rather, the Corporation believes that the number of women and members of visible minorities on the Board and in executive officer positions reflects the Corporation's commitment to and success in promoting diversity.
+As noted above, two members of visible minorities hold executiv officer positions, representing 22% of execuofficers within the Corporation.
+Further, if all director nominees are elected at the Meeting, there will be three members of visible minorities on the Board (37.5%).
+Nevertheless, the Board annually revisits its determination regarding whether a target for members of other diverse groups is required and bases that determination on the actual representation and directional movement in key roles within the Corporation both at the executive officer level and below

-Other Corporation and Employee Led Diversity and Separate and distinct from its diversity
+Other Corporation and Employee Led Diversity and